 - 1. For a Code Signing Certificate where a Registration Identifier is provided by government entity used to verify the Subject's identity, the Certificate MUST include a SubjectAltName:permanentIdentifier name form that contains the following: - a.
-The ISO 3166-2 country code corresponding to the government entity used to verify the identity of the Code Signing Certificate's Subject, - b.
+The ISO 3166-1 alpha-2 code corresponding to the government entity used to verify the identity of the Code Signing Certificate's Subject,

+- b.
 If applicable, the state, province, or locality of the government entity that assigned the Registration Identifier, and - c.
 The Registration Identifier provided by the government entity used to verify the identity of the Code Signing Certificate's Subject.

 If a state, province, or locality is not applicable, the CA MUST format the SubjectAltName:permanentIdentifier data using UTF8 as follows: [Country Code]-[Registration Identifier].
 Otherwise, the CA MUST format the SubjectAltName:permanentIdentifier data using UTF8 as follows: [Country Code]-[State/locality] -[Registration Identifier].
+In the format above, the CA MUST replace the bracketed items with the Applicant's validated information and not include the brackets.

 - 2. For each Code Signing Certificate issued to either an individual or where a Registration Identifier is not provided by a government entity, the Code Signing Certificate MUST include a SubjectAltName:permanentIdentifier name form that contains either: (a) an identifier included in a Code Signing Certificate previously issued to the same Subject, or (b) a non-sequential unique identifier generated by the CA that exhibits at least 20 bits of entropy.
 If using option (a), the CA MUST verify the Subject's control over the Private Key associated with the previously issued Code Signing Certificate containing the identifier. - 3.
-The "assigner name form" MUST be absent from the SAN field used for the permanentIdentifier.
+The "assigner name form" MUST be absent from the SAN field used for the permanentIdentifier, however it is expected that the application software will treat it as globally unique - 4.
+All included "-" characters MUST be Unicode 002D and any included spaces in REG, STATE, or ORG MUST be Unicode 002D.